sanic-org/sanic/docs/sanic/debug_mode.rst

 Setting the debug mode
 ----------------------

-By setting the ``debug`` mode a more verbose output from Sanic will be outputed and the Automatic Reloader will be activated.
+By setting the ``debug`` mode a more verbose output from Sanic will be output and the Automatic Reloader will be activated.

 .. code-block:: python